 Here’s what you need to know about what is an umbrella company.

-What’s the definition of an umbrella company?
+Definition and explanation of what is an umbrella company?

 There’s no statutory definition of the term ‘umbrella company’, but it’s generally agreed to be a company that employs temporary workers on behalf of a client – often a recruitment agency.